 Often referred to as "tiny lobsters", our succulent prawns are a whole different rodeo than your garden variety, grocery store shrimp.

-How do I thaw my bag of prawns, and how long are they good in the fridge for?
+How do I thaw my case of prawns, and how long are they good in the fridge for?

-Toss your sealed package in the fridge for 12 - 24 hours, and allow to thaw slowly.
+Toss your sealed package in the fridge for 12 hours, and allow to thaw slowly (tip: put it on a paper towel lined plated. we can almost guarantee it'll leak.)
+Drain off melted water.
 Best use within 24 hours of being thawed, but will be fine in the fridge for 72 hours.
-Note that after 24 hours, your prawns will start to undergo melanosis, which is a harmless darkening of the shel, caused by an enzymatic reaction.
+Note that after 24 hours, your prawns will start to undergo melanosis, which is a harmless darkening of the shell, caused by an enzymatic reaction.
 It is not spoilage, and the meat inside will still be vibrant and fresh..

 Are my prawns already cooked, or are they raw?

 All our prawns are sold frozen, and raw.
 They are sushi safe - and you're more than welcome to eat them raw - but we think they're best enjoyed cooked.

 Immediately after being caught, your prawns are submerged and frozen in cool, clean seawater.
 During thawing, you may notice the seawater will turn a deep vibrant red.
 This is normal -- it's the juice from the roe mixing with the sea water.
 Simply pour it off as it thaws.
 It'll likely die the exposed shrimp meat reddish / orange; this is normal, too.
 Consider it complimentary flavoring, free from the ocean.

 Should I cook them with the shell on, or shell off?